DataEngineering-team4/Final-Report/README.md

 Here's a brief overview of how these components interact:

-1. The user inputs voice data through the mobile application.
+1. The user inputs voice data(waveform) through the mobile application.

 2. The voice data is sent to the Backend System.